strny0/formsite-utility/README.md

 The dates provided are in UTC.
 This can become a problem if your organizations formsite account is set to a particular timezone you are not in, especially when deleting results/attachments using date filters.

 You can set a manual offset with the `-T` or `--timezone` arguments.
 Valid input is a timezone database name such as `America/Chicago`.
-This will shift formsite statistics dates *(column Date | Start time | Finish time)* and your before/after date argument to your input timezone to the same UTC time but in the target timezone.
+This will shift formsite statistics dates *(columns Date | Start time | Finish time)* and your before/after date argument to your input timezone to the same UTC time but in the target timezone.

 Example usage: I want to get results for a certain day in non-UTC timezone.
 Passing `-T 'America/Chicago'`, my input args `--afterdate 2021-04-10 --beforedate 2021-4-11` will become `2021-04-09 18:00:00` and `2021-04-10 18:00:00`.
 Additionally, columns Date, Start time, Finish time will also be shifted.